3dgep/FastMath/_docs/topics/Explicit-Instantiation.md

 Declaring a class template does not actually cause any code to be generated unless the class template is _instantiated_ (either implicitly or explicitly).
 A class template is instantiated when template arguments are provided which will instruct the compiler to instantiate the class template with the specified template arguments.

-You can force the compiler to compile your class template with specific template arguments using _explicit template instantiation_.

 An explicit template instantiation forces the compiler to create a definition of your class template with specific template arguments.
 This has multiple advantages: